Can Saunas Help You Lose Weight? Exploring the Science Behind Sauna Use

 2. How often should I use a sauna for wellness benefits?

-2–4 times per week is ideal for most people.
+Using a sauna 2–4 times per week is ideal for most people.
 Always stay hydrated and listen to your body.

 3. Does sweating in a sauna mean I’m burning fat?